Babyproofing your cabinets and drawers is a must when you have a little one on the way.

 How To Baby Proofing Cabinet

 There are many different ways to baby proof cabinets, but the most common and straightforward way is to lock them.
 That being said, there are many different types of locks.
-Some locks require drilling, some adhesive, and others use a sliding clasp.
+For example, some locks require drilling, some adhesive, and others use a sliding clasp.

 You may also want to cover sharp edges and ensure that knobs, which present choking hazards, are securely fastened and cannot become easily undone.